Local businesses give show of support in wake of Kabul attack

-Of the 13 service members killed in the Kabul attack, two had been stationed in North Carolina.
+Of the 13 service members killed in the Kabul attack, two were stationed in North Carolina.
 Staff Sgt.
 Ryan Knauss, a 23 year-old soldier from Corryton, Tenn. had been assigned to 9th Battalion, 8th Psychological Operations Group (Airborne) out of Fort Bragg.

 Likewise, 23-year-old Marine Corps Sergeant Nicole Gee from Sacramento, Calif., had been assigned to Combat Logistics Battalion 24, 24th Marine Expeditionary Unit, II Marine Expeditionary Force out of Camp Lejeune.